Reindeer: History

 Reindeer hunting by humans has a very long history.

 Both Aristotle and Theophrastus have short accounts – probably based on the same source – of an ox-sized deer species, named tarandos, living in the land of the Bodines in Scythia, which was able to change the colour of its fur to obtain camouflage.
 The latter is probably a misunderstanding of the seasonal change in reindeer fur colour.
 The descriptions have been interpreted as being of reindeer living in the southern Ural Mountains in c.
 350 BC.

 A deer-like animal described by Julius Caesar in his Commentarii de Bello Gallico (chapter 6.26) from the Hercynian Forest in the year 53 BC is most certainly to be interpreted as a reindeer:

 According to Olaus Magnus's Historia de Gentibus Septentrionalibus – printed in Rome in the year 1555 – Gustav I of Sweden sent 10 reindeer to Albert, Duke of Prussia, in the year 1533.
 It may be these animals that Conrad Gessner had seen or heard of.

 During World War II, the Soviet Army used reindeer as pack animals to transport food, ammunition and post from Murmansk to the Karelian front and bring wounded soldiers, pilots and equipment back to the base.
 About 6,000 reindeer and more than 1,000 reindeer herders were part of the operation.
 Most herders were Nenets, who were mobilised from the Nenets Autonomous Okrug, but reindeer herders from the Murmansk, Arkhangelsk and Komi regions also participated.

+In the FIS Alpine Ski World Cup event held in Levi, Finland each year, the winner of the women's slalom event is awarded a reindeer.
+The prize is largely symbolic, as all the reindeer awarded continue living in on a farm in Finland.

 Santa Claus

 Around the world, public interest in reindeer peaks during the Christmas season.
-According to folklore, Santa Claus's sleigh is pulled by flying reindeer.
-These reindeer were first named in the 1823 poem "A Visit from St. Nicholas".
+According to Western folklore, Santa Claus's sleigh is pulled by flying reindeer.
+These reindeer were first named in the 1823 poem "A Visit from St. Nicholas", though the story originates earlier.